simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

+.. _Rsyslog:

-Centralized Logging
+Centralized Rsyslog
 ===================

 SIMP provides a pre-built set of classes within the *rsyslog* module for enabling centralized logging within the infrastructure.

-After completing these steps, run Puppet on the server and clients, or wait until after the next run to see logs start to flow.
+There are no provisions here for setting up shared storage or deduplication.
+This is inherently not a use case that Rsyslog is well designed for and we suggest that you look at an alternative.
+We have incorporated the combination of :ref:`Elasticsearch, Logstash, and Grafana` (ELG) into the SIMP ecosystem as a well-known, Open Source, software collection.

 Enable the Server
 -----------------

-To enable the pre-built log server, add the following example code to the designated logging node.
+To enable the pre-built log server, add the following example code to the designated centralized logging node.

 Code to Enable the Server Logging Examples